8678line/farmland-optimization/README.md

 # "Farmland Optimization" repository

-This project contains two tasks, both implemented in python using reinforcement learning and/or other machine learning technniques.
+This project contains two tasks, both implemented in python using reinforcement learning and/or other machine learning techniques.

-1. Crop allocation: the agent's goal is to spatially distribute a set of crops to achieve the maximum award, where each crop placement returns reward dependant on the location is it planted in.
+1. Crop allocation: the agent's goal is to spatially distribute a set of crops to achieve the maximum award, where each crop placement returns a reward depending on the location is it planted.

 2. Nutrient control: the agent's goal is to minimize the average daily nutrient and water spending throughout a growing season.